spamwax/EventTracker/README.md

 You have two options to track  standard WoW events

-1. Update the file `EventTracker_events.lua yourself`.
+1. Update the file `EventTracker_events.lua` yourself.
 The following is an example of how the contents of the file may look like.

 ```lua
 -- Events to be tracked